vtrlx/lgi/docs/gtk.md

     }
     print(grid.property[button].width)    -- prints 2

-### 'id' property of widgets
+### Gtk.Widget `id` Property

-Another important feature is that all widgets support `id` property, which can hold an arbitrary string which is used to identify the widget.  `id` is assigned by caller, defaults to `nil`.
-To look up widget with specified id in the container's widget tree (i.e. not only in direct container children), query `child` property of the container with requested id.
-Previous example rewritten with this technique would look like this:
+Another important feature is that all widgets support the `id` property, which can hold an arbitrary string which is used to identify the widget. `id` is assigned by the user and defaults to `nil`.
+To find a widget using the specified id in the container's widget tree (i.e. not only in direct container children), query the `child` property of the container with the requested id.
+Rewriting the previous example using this technique:

     local grid = Gtk.Grid {
        { Gtk.Button { id = 'button' }, width = 2 }
     }
     print(grid.property[grid.child.button].width)    -- prints 2

-The advantage of these features is that they allow using Lua's data-description face for describing widget hierarchies in natural way, instead of human-unfriendly `Gtk.Builder`'s XML.
-A small example
+The advantage of these features is that they allow using Lua's data description syntax for describing widget hierarchies in a natural way, instead of `Gtk.Builder`'s human-unfriendly XML.
+To build a very complicated widget tree:
-follows:

-    Gtk = lgi.Gtk
+    Gtk = LuaGObject.Gtk
     local window = Gtk.Window {
        title = 'Application',
        default_width = 640, default_height = 480,